ishan-puri/pathfinding-algorithm/README.md

 # pathfinding-algorithm
+# A* Pathfinding Algorithm
-A* pathfinding algorithm with visual grid
+This project implements the A* pathfinding algorithm with a visual grid using Pygame.

+## How to Run
+1. Install Pygame: `pip install pygame`
+2. Run the script: `python pathfinding.py`